 The strain has been identified as E. coli 0104:H4 (also termed STEC 0104:H4).
 It is presented in this section because as stated in the previous paragraph, there are unfortunate overlaps in ECC caused disease and this new strain seems to exhibit some of the worst overlap features of the ECC group members.
 For example, E. coli 0104:H4 is reported to contain about 93% of the genome of EHEC and produces the Shiga (Vero) toxin; however, it also seems to have the ability like EAEC strains to attach well to gastrointestinal cells.

 The outbreak in Germany was the third largest ever reported for E. coli (about 4320 infected people) and the most lethal (at least 82 dead).
 In addition, most strains isolated are resistant to multiple antibiotics (aminoglycosides, macrolides and Beta-lactams).
 The source of the infection may be contaminated bean sprouts grown organically and then shipped to many German restaurants.
 One major difference in E. coli 0104:H4 from other E. coli that cause hemolytic uremic syndrome or HUS (mainly E. coli 0157:H7) is that the organism is causing HUS in young adult females and other adults.
 Often, HUS caused by E. coli 0157:H7 is seen in children and the elderly, not relatively healthy adults.
 This outbreak had 850 people develop HUS.
 This new strain had three disease causing (pathogenic) mechanisms; 1) Shiga toxin, 2) adherent fimbriae (pili), and 3) EXPEC (extra-intestinal pathogenic E. coli).
 E. coli 0104:H4 may constitute a new group as yet unnamed.

 The CDC suggested the following guidelines for E. coli 0104:H4.
 It is not recommended to give antibiotics to individuals with suspected STEC infections until complete diagnostic testing can be performed and STEC infection is ruled out.
-Some studies have shown that administering antibiotics in people with STEC infections might increase their risk of developing HUS.
+Some studies have shown that administering antibiotics to people with STEC infections might increase their risk of developing HUS.
 However, clinical decision making must be tailored to each affected individual.
 There may be indications for antibiotics in those with severe intestinal inflammation if perforation is of concern.
 Of note, isolates of STEC O104:H4 from patients in Germany have demonstrated resistance to multiple antibiotics.